tomstark99/R3_internship/README.md

 These are represented by a Kotlin `enum class` called `Player` with a string representation so the grid can be displayed in the console

-Since Kotlin does not make use of multi-dimensional arrays the same way Java does.
+Since Kotlin does not make use of multi-dimensional arrays the same way as Java.
 I used a `Array<Array<Player>>` to represent the grid for the game state.

 The `Game` class also has a function to update the current game state with a new one